 What is stage fright?

-Katrin Aedma (2012) writes that an excessive fear is called a phobia, an anxiety that occurs when facing a particular phenomenon or living entity perceived as somewhat dangerous.
+Katrin Aedma (2012) writes that excessive fear is called a phobia, an anxiety that occurs when facing a particular phenomenon or living entity perceived as somewhat dangerous.
 A person who suffers from a phobia tries to avoid such objects or perceives them with great discomfort.
 One of the more common forms of phobia is agoraphobia, i.e., fear of crowded places and places difficult to escape from (e.g., planes, queues, etc.)

-If we look into it a bit closer (including speaking in front of a group of people): this is a specific communication-based anxiety resulting in a person experiencing physiological excitement, negative feelings, or certain behavioural responses to the actual or expected act of public speaking (Daly, McCroskey, Ayres, Hopf, Sonandre & Wongprasert, 2009).
+If we look into it a bit closer (including speaking in front of a group of people): this is a specific communication-based anxiety resulting in a person experiencing physiological excitement, negative feelings, or certain behavioral responses to the actual or expected act of public speaking (Daly, McCroskey, Ayres, Hopf, Sonandre & Wongprasert, 2009).

-Dr. Robin Hart (2007) adds that the fear of public speaking is an excessive and exhausting anxiety occurring in many different situations.
+Dr. Robin Hart (2007) adds that the fear of public speaking is excessive and exhausting anxiety occurring in many different situations.

 Glossophobia = stress

 Practitioner of the Alexander Technique, Georgia Dias describes (2007) it as a certain kind of stress from the unleashed energy accumulated in the body, which becomes difficult to tolerate when entering the stage, or “danger zone”.
 The human body perceives the excess of unreleased energy as fear and panic.

 According to Paul Witt and Ralph Behnke (2006), the fear of public speaking is primarily a fear of speaking in front of an audience.
 Just as the fear of public speaking is divided into subtypes, the fear of speaking can also be classified according to certain contexts.